DataDog/documentation/content/en/monitors/monitor_types/custom_check.md

 Select the scope to monitor by choosing host names, tags, or choose `All Monitored Hosts`.
 If you need to exclude certain hosts, use the second field to list names or tags.

 * The include field uses `AND` logic.
-All listed host names and tags must be present on a host for it to be included.
+All listed hostnames and tags must be present on a host for it to be included.
 * The exclude field uses `OR` logic.
-Any host with a listed host name or tag is excluded.
+Any host with a listed hostname or tag is excluded.

 ### Set alert conditions